micktwomey/elm-functionalkats-tutorial/elm-functionalkats-tutorial.md

 ---

-# What I'll be covering
+# What I'll be Covering

 1. Getting started with Elm
 1. Elm basics